Frontier Nerds: An ITP Blog

 Update:

 The lab explains it… Call-and-response works well when you need to push around binary data.
 With punctuation only, you risk a collision between your punctuation values and the binary data.
 Also, if we’re reading data slower than it’s coming in, the buffer of unread serial data can get too long, which means there will be lag before the most recent data is read.
-(Investigate this further to figure out why, exactly, the draw() loop is a rotten place to write serial handling code.)
+(Investigate this further to figure out why, exactly, the java draw() loop is a rotten place to write serial handling code.)

 Lab: Serial Output